SGKutty/go/lessons/14/map.md

 ➩ __Maps__ provide a data structure that allow for the storage and management of key/value pair data.

-- The map key must be a value that can be used in an assignment statement.

-- Iterating over a map is always random.

 &nbsp;

 ## Basic Syntax